RiskMap: A Unified Driving Context Representation for Autonomous Motion Planning in Urban Driving Environment: Experiment

 \subsection{Ablation Study of Loss Items}

-The results of the Loss items ablation study are listed in Table \ref{tab:AblationLoss}.
+The results of the Loss items ablation study are listed in Table~\ref{tab:AblationLoss}.
 Only one item is removed in each ablation study.
-The baseline model which adopts all the loss items is listed in row 4 of Table \ref{tab:ablation}.
-Removing \textit{Ind.
-Vel.
-Reg.} means the model change the mode of learning target from ground truth to directly learn from sampled costs, as velocity difference is also a cost item.
-The result shows training loss gets divergent.
-From the table we find Cross Entropy loss can improve ADE performance by 22.2\%, Cost Consistency loss item makes the progress of 14.8\%.
-Cost Regression, in theory, will make the results of the model more robust, but in our small data quantity experiments, we obtain better results than the baseline model of 4.6\%.
-Minimizing Demo cost is an intuitive loss item but it actually draws back the ADE performance of 9.2\%.
-This target may lead to a local minimum of the optimization process of the model.
+The baseline model which adopts all the loss items is listed in row 4 of Table~\ref{tab:ablation}.
+Removing \textbf{Individual Velocity Regression} means that the model removes the loss of directly learning velocity value from ground truth as introduced in~(\ref{eq:idr}).
+The results shows that our model convergent in freezing robot status.
+From the table we find \textbf{Cross Entropy} loss can improve ADE performance by 22.2\%, \textbf{Cost Consistency} loss item makes the progress of 14.8\%. \textbf{Cost Regression}, in theory, will make the results of the model more robust, but in our small data quantity experiments, we obtain better results than the baseline model of 4.6\%.
+Minimizing \textbf{Demo Cost} is an intuitive loss item, but the ADE performance increases by 9.2\% with the absence of it.
+This target may lead to a local minimum in the optimization process of the model.